Population of England and Wales aged 100 and over hits new high

 This led to a sharp rise in the number of people turning 100 in 2020 and 2021.

-The volume of births started to drop in the early 1920s and this is reflected in a slowdown in recent years in the rate of increase in the number of people reaching 100, the ONS data shows.
+The volume of births started to drop in the early 1920s, which has resulted in smaller increases in the number of people reaching 100 in the past few years.

+Kerry Gadsdon of the ONS said: “Despite a steady decline in numbers of births after the post-World War One peak, the number of centenarians has continued to grow.

+“This is largely because of past improvements in mortality, going back many decades, with more people surviving to older ages.

 Some 12,500 women were estimated to be 100 or over last year, compared with 2,830 men – the equivalent of 4.4 females for every one male.